-The M271, a spur from the M27 towards Southampton's docks, is a troubled little motorway.
-It doesn't ask for much, shifting traffic around the west of Southampton, connecting the motorway to the western suburbs and the A33.
-It isn't a big job, and yet somehow the M271 gets it all wrong.
+It shifts traffic around the west of Southampton, connecting the motorway to the suburbs, docks and A33.
+It isn't a big job, and yet somehow the M271 manages to do it in the strangest way.

 Its number is dubious, for a start.
 There are rules about how motorways should be numbered.
 The M271 lies entirely west of the M3, so really its number ought to begin with a 3, but it doesn't.
 That might make the more pedantic road enthusiast squirm, but it's not a big problem.